yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/Benchmark_Demo_User_Guide.rst

 -  **R5 and A53 Applications:**

-   -  All the R5F applicatins are built in MCU_PLUS_SDK.
-Please refer MCU_PLUS_SDK for more details.
+   -  All the R5F applicatins are built in MCU+ SDK.
+Please refer MCU+ SDK for more details.

    -  Linux application code handles the IPC RPMsg\_char and the JSON file update for A53